Nick3C/pinyin-toolkit/pinyin/readme.txt

   * I think we decided this is a capitalisation issue.
 Does it work now?
 - support multiple sound packs
 - erhua needs serious overhaul
+- dates colored in the dictionary
+  * Jane Austen (1775-1817)
+- capitalisation of pinyin in the meaning field not consistent with reading

 = Mods & Tweaks =
 * memory footprint is getting a bit excessive (112mb for my deck)